SkylineCommunications/dataminer-docs/connector-help/connector_help/Xicom Technology XTC-11x.md

 ### HPA 1 -3 Alarms Pages (not in v1.1.1.x)

-These are 3 pages that each represent the main faults and alarmsfor their respective HPA.
+These are 3 pages that each represent the main faults and alarms for their respective HPA.

 Polling for these 3 pages is disabled by default.
 Polling will only occur if you toggle the **Poll HPA X Alarms** parameter to *Enabled* AND you have provided the amplifier addresses (see "General Page").